-During the year ended December 31, 2021, the Group did not have lease agreement in respect of renting office and recognised lease liabilities (2020: CAD1,198,000).
+During the year ended December 31, 2022, the Group had new lease agreement in respect of office premises, trucks and equipment, and recognised lease liabilities (2021: the Group did not have new lease agreement and recognised lease liabilities).

-The lease liabilities are initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease, which is 8.3% for the office premises.
+The lease liabilities are initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease, which is 10% for the office premises, trucks and equipment.